 He is deeply concerned that the "bad" people are engaged in a vile conspiracy to deprive the "good" people of their God-given right to force everybody to practice the "good" brand of religion by promoting "bad" Satan-inspired customs like saying "Happy Holidays" or "Seasons Greetings," or other intrinsically evil practices.

-He has personally emailed me that "the government" is about to make display of the Ten Commandments (an extra-scriptural catechetical formula for Jewish law) illegal, remove "In God We Trust" from our money, and prohibit the "good" people from praying, at least as they define the term.
+He has personally emailed me that "the government" is about to make display of the Ten Commandments (a scriptural catechetical formula for Jewish law) illegal, remove "In God We Trust" from our money, and prohibit the "good" people from praying, at least as they define the term.
 He blames "the ACLU" the same way some black people blame "slavery."

 He keeps saying, "What's the fuss all about," as if anybody but reactionaries like him are making what could be called a "fuss."
 I consider him to be a member of a group I call Generically Retarded, Ignorant, Negatively Christian, Hypercritical, Effete Snobs - "GRINCHES!"